markcocoscopas/pyramid-constraint-model/paper/paper.md

 This tool was developed in support of a series of papers applying constraint-based analysis to Fourth Dynasty construction [@copas2026a; @copas2026b; @copas2026c].
 It demonstrates the broader principle that published archaeological capacity estimates can be systematically evaluated as integrated throughput systems, testing whether stated parameters produce feasible outcomes within stated timelines.

+# AI Usage Disclosure

+**Tools used:** Claude (Anthropic, Claude Opus 4.6) was used during the development of this software and paper.

+**Nature and scope of assistance:**

+- *Code generation:* Claude assisted with generating the HTML/JavaScript implementation of the constraint engine, including the throughput calculation engine, canvas chart rendering, UI components, and CSV export functionality.
+All calculation logic, parameter defaults, demand profiles, and analytical features were specified and directed by the author.
+- *Documentation:* Claude assisted with drafting the user guide, README, and CITATION.cff structure.
+- *Paper text:* Claude assisted with drafting the initial text of this paper.
+The author reviewed, edited, and revised all content for accuracy, tone, and neutrality.
+- *Research methodology:* The constraint-based analytical framework, the application of Theory of Constraints to ancient construction programmes, the identification of internal inconsistency in orthodox estimates, and all interpretive conclusions are the author's original work.

+**Confirmation of review:** The author reviewed, edited, and validated all AI-assisted outputs.
+All core design decisions — including the selection of parameters, the structure of the analysis, the choice of demand profiles, the labour allocation methodology, and the interpretation of results — were made by the author.
+The author accepts full responsibility for the accuracy and integrity of the software and this paper.

 # References